|

 11th edn, Dec 2006]

-Crotto was already in ruins by 1925.
+Crotto was in ruins by the time of [1925 poem].

 [Gourley, 1965]